 Tools Needed: Screwdrivers, Computer, Makerverse Software

-The Z-axis motion is achieved by attaching a software-controlled motor onto the manual height/plunge adjustment knob on your router.
+The Z-axis motion is achieved by attaching a software-controlled motor to the manual height/plunge adjustment knob on your router.

 You will have to fix the motor mount onto the sled and mount the motor in a way it could couple with the height/plunge adjustment shaft on your router.

-MakerMade provides detailed instruction on how to do it on a Rigid brand router but you will be able to figure it out easily for any other router as the basic principles are the same.
+MakerMade provides detailed instructions on how to do it on a Rigid brand router, but you will be able to figure it out easily for any other router as the basic principles are the same.

 Tools Needed: 1/4" router bit, Power drill with 1/2" bit, Computer, Makerverse software

-This is the final and most crucial step of your Maslow CNC building process as it will determine the quality of the cuts that you can achieve.
+This is the final and most crucial step of your Maslow CNC router-building process, as it will determine the quality of the cuts that you can achieve.